opnfv/barometer/docs/release/userguide/installguide.docker.rst

    sudo docker exec -ti <CONTAINER ID> /bin/bash

-Run the barometer-collectd-master docker image
+Run the barometer-collectd-latest docker image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Run command for `barometer-collectd-master` container is very similar to command used for stable container - the only differences are name of the image and location of the sample configuration files(as different version of collectd plugins requiring different configuration files)
+Run command for `barometer-collectd-latest` container is very similar to command used for stable container - the only differences are name of the image and location of the sample configuration files(as different version of collectd plugins requiring different configuration files)